 Return on investment calculator is a tool for everyone who has got a business or is planning to set one up.
 This is also highly recommended for any investors, from shopkeepers to stockbrokers.

 Are you curious how to use our return on investment calculator?
 Obtaining the value of ROI with our smart return on investment calculator is easier than you thought.
 To assess the profitability of your investment within a few seconds, you don't need to memorize the ROI formula or perform any computations, all you need to do is to fill the appropriate fields in our calculator:

 - invested amount – the amount of money you are going to invest (or you have already invested)

 - returned amount – the total amount of money you are planning to receive (or you have already received) after the closing of the investment.

 That's it!
-In a trice, our return on investment calculator makes all necessary computations and gives the results.
-They are shown in a field ROI where you could see the value of ROI in percentage.
+In an instant, our return on investment calculator makes all necessary computations and gives the results.
+They are shown in a field ROI where you could see the value of ROI as a percentage.
 Did you know that you can also use the return on investment calculator the other way round?
 Plug in the initial principal (invested amount) and the percentage of estimated profit (ROI) to find out what amount of money you can expect to earn.

-In conclusion, ROI calculator can help you make the most beneficial decision.
-With this application, you can do a cost-benefit analysis in no time.
+In conclusion, our ROI calculator can help you make the most beneficial financial decision for you, completing many different cost-benefit analysis's in no time.
 Moreover, with the mobile version of our return on investment calculator you are able to compute ROI whenever and wherever you want.

 ROI and financial decisions